-The Associate of Arts and Associate of Science degrees are offered to students who satisfactorily complete one of the two-year courses of study outlined on pages 53, 58-59, 91-95, and 155-156.
+The Associate of Arts and Associate of Science degrees are offered to students who satisfactorily complete one of the two-year courses of study outlined under their major field of concentration.
 In addition, candidates for an associate degree must

 - complete at least 60 credit hours, including courses required for liberal arts requirements (p.
-52) and their degree (excludes credits from EN 099 and MA 099) - 2. earn at least a 2.00 grade point average at PCC - 3. receive at least a "C-" in all core courses required in their major field, EN 121 or 123, EN 126, and MA 121 (or higher MA course) - complete at least 15 credits from PCC, including the last semester (A student's final course must be taken from PCC.) - 5. complete at least 8 credit hours of Bible courses from PCC (All full-time students must take a Bible course each semester unless a waiver is given.) - 6. submit a Petition for Graduation to the Records Office by the end of the drop/add period of the semester of anticipated graduation - 7. settle all financial obligations to the College - 8. attend Commencement activities if enrolled the spring semester
+50) and their degree (excludes credits from EN 099 and MA 099) - 2. earn at least a 2.00 grade point average at PCC

+- 3. receive at least a "C-" in all core courses required in their major field, EN 121 or 123, EN 126, and MA 121 (or higher MA course) - 4. complete at least 15 credits from PCC, including the last semester (A student's final course must be taken from PCC.) - 5. complete at least 8 credit hours of Bible courses from PCC - 6. submit a Petition for Graduation to the Records Office by the end of the drop/add period of the semester of anticipated graduation - 7. settle all financial obligations to the College - 8. attend Commencement activities if enrolled the spring semester